List of spacecraft with electric propulsion

-In chronological order, spacecraft are listed equipped with electric space propulsion.
-This includes both cruise engines and/or thrusters for attitude and orbit control.
+In chronological order, this is a partial list spacecrafts that are equipped with electric space propulsion.
+This includes both cruise engines and/or thrusters for altitude and orbit control.
 It is not specified whether the given engine is the sole means of propulsion or whether other types of engine are also used on a spacecraft.
 The list does not claim to be comprehensive.